lesliefinlayson/kickstarter-analysis/README.md

 ## Project Overview and Purpose

-The purpose of this project is to discover by analyzing the Kicstarter data if any campaign parameters contribute to the outcome (success or failure) of the campaign.
-Specifically, this analysis explores these relationaships, if any:
+The purpose of this project is to discover by analyzing the Kickstarter data if any campaign parameters contribute to the outcome (success or failure) of the campaigns.
+Specifically, this analysis explores these relationships, if any:

-    * Correlation between project (specifically Theater) launch date and its outcome
+•	Correlation between campaign (specifical theater) launch date and its outcome
-    * Correlation between project financial goal and its outcome
+•	Correlation between project funding goal and its outcome

 ## Analysis and Challenges